pab-nguyen/pab-nguyen.github.io/_posts/2021-03-20-diemthi-analysis.md

 layout: post
 tags: data-analytics data-visualization
 topics: data analytics
-summary: "In Vietnam, Education is taken very seriously.
-Parents and students prepare three years of high school for one exam, that in many people's opinions determine someone's future.
+summary: "In Vietnam, education is taken very seriously.
+Parents and students prepare three years of high school for one exam, that in many people's opinions determine your future.
 Before 2015, students has to take two exams: one deciding whether they graduate high school, and the other is the college entrance exam.
 These two exams now became one, therefore it is extremely stressful for students in their last year of high school. </br></br>

 In this project, I scraped 74,000 exam takers scores in 2020 from the official Government website, analyzed it to find insights about this exam.
 I then visualized in with Tableau to give the audience insights on this exam. "
 image: /assets/images/collegeexam2020/thumbnail.jpg